Computer Repair Tips

 What is a Reflow?

-The term ‘reflow’ describes a process of briefly melting (reflowing) the solder on an electrical circuit board.
+The term ‘reflow’ describes a process of briefly melting (reflowing) the solder on an electrical circuit board, in this case a laptop motherboard.

-Why would you perform a Reflow on a laptop?
+Why would you perform a Reflow on a laptop motherboard?

 The solder used in laptop motherboards tends to degrade over time, becoming brittle and weak.
 It can change from being a solid block of solder into more of a honeycomb structure.
 This weaker solder joint can fracture causing tiny broken connections in the circuit, invisible to the naked eye.
 The idea behind performing a reflow is that it melts the solder, allowing it to form a solid block again and joining up the electrical circuit. (more…)